TritonDataCenter/rfd/rfd/0036/queue/triton-queue-cli.md

 85978f42289e  my_mysql   reprovision  queued
 ```

-## `triton queue (terminate|stop) <task uuid>`

-Terminates a task and triggers a `freeze` task with the same scope as the terminated task.

 ## `triton queue freeze [--service=<service name or UUID, comma separated>]`

 Terminates all existing tasks for the entire project.
 Or, if one or more services are specified, just for those services.
-Calling this also starts a `freeze` task for the same scope, preventing any new, automatically generated tasks from being added to the queue until the freeze is terminated.
+Calling this also sets the `frozen` bit for the same scope, causing the Convergence service to ignore it when looking for divergences, until the `frozen` bit is removed (directlt via `unfreeze` below or implicitly through a manifest update).

+## `triton queue unfreeze [--service=<service name or UUID, comma separated>]`

+Removes the `frozen` bit from the project, or just for one or more services if specified.
+This will allow the Convergence service to consider the affected project or tasks while looking for divergences.